RutulManani/Cummulative1_schooldb/README.md

 - **API Endpoints**:
   - `GET /api/TeacherData/ListTeachers`: Returns a list of all teachers.
-  - `GET /api/TeacherData/FindTeacher/{id}`: Returns detailed information about a specific teacher by ID.

 - **Web Pages**:
   - `/TeacherPage/List`: Displays a list of all teachers with a search bar.